EshaKaushik/Video-Conferencing-App/readme.md

 ## Features and Functionalities 😃

 - Video Call with multiple participants
+- Chat feature working without disrupting flow of meeting
+    - View & Send messages.
+    -Continue the conversation after the meeting.
+    -Start the conversation before the meeting.
 - Toggling of video stream
 - Toggling of audio stream (mute & unmute)
 - Screen sharing